Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-DC and PC acknowledge the partial financial support from Science and Engineering Research Board under grant number CRG/2019/000895.
-UR acknowledges financial support from Science and Engineering Research Board under grant number CRG/2022/000027.
-UR is also grateful to the Department of Physics and Astronomy, University of South Carolina, Columbia, for their local hospitality and support during the completion of the work.
-The authors convey special thanks to Rakshanda Goswami, Bheemsehan Gurjar, and Ghanashyam Meher for carefully cross-checking many of the calculational steps and for pointing out subtle discrepancies.
+DC and PC acknowledge the partial financial support from the Science and Engineering Research Board under grant number CRG/2019/000895.
+UR acknowledges partial financial support from the Science and Engineering Research Board under grant number CRG/2022/000027, and US Department of Energy, Award No. DE-FG02-93ER-40756.
+UR is also grateful to the Department of Physics and Astronomy, University of South Carolina, Columbia, and the Institute of Nuclear and Particle Physics, Ohio University, Athens, for their local hospitality and support during the completion stages of this work.
+The authors are grateful to Steffen Stauch and Dipangkar Dutta for useful discussions.
+Last but not least, special thanks go to Rakshanda Goswami, Bheemsehan Gurjar, Bhoomika Das, and Ghanashyam Meher, for helping out with cross-checking many of our calculations.